kipurc/ClientSatApp/bluelist-mobiledata-mobileweb/README.md

 ---
 1. Download and install the Cloud Foundry CLI from https://github.com/cloudfoundry/cli/releases/tag/v6.0.0
 2. From the sample app directory, run ```cf push ${yourAppName}``` to deploy the app to Bluemix.
-3. The sample app can now be tested using your bluemix url
+3. The sample app can now be tested using your Bluemix URL

 > Notes.
  - You can delete and edit items in a list by swiping the list item to the left.
 This reveals the options `delete` and `edit` options.